ASD-Blueprint/desktop.gov.au/blueprint/platform.md

 Specific users can be identified that can enable currently unsupported cloud apps to be onboarded to Conditional Access App Control for development and testing purposes.

-#### Design Considerations

 These users can be identified by either email or User Principal Name (UPN) and must be configured within the MCAS console.
 Once an app is onboarded by a specified user a feedback bar will be presented as part of the application to enable developers and testers to provide feedback directly back to Microsoft’s Cloud App Security team.

-#### Design Decisions

-The tables below describe the App Onboarding/Maintenance design decisions applicable to all agencies and implementation types, as well as any additional design decisions specific to cloud native or hybrid implementations.
+Table 99 App Onboarding/Maintenance Design Decisions for all agencies and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---